Zen to Go Logo

 Deeply relaxing and light.
 It should never cause pain.

-Can create a sensation of "pleasant pain" when releasing tension knots.
+Can produce a feeling of "pleasant pain" when releasing tension knots.

 Use of Oils

-Very little or no oil is used to allow for precise contact with the skin.
+Very little or no oil is used to allow precise contact with the skin.

 Oils or creams are used to facilitate sliding and nourish the skin.

-As you can see, we are dealing with two distinct worlds with very specific purposes.
-While one targets structure (muscles), the other takes care of flow and cleansing (lymphatic system).
-Understanding this will help you make an informed decision to take care of your body in the best way possible.
+As you can see, they are two distinct worlds with very specific purposes.
+While one goes to the structure (muscles), the other focuses on flow and cleaning (lymphatic system).
+Knowing this will help you make an informed decision to care for your body in the best way.

 Understanding the lymphatic system: your inner guardian